Soichiro-Gardinner/Prediction-of-Grocery-Sales/Project 1[Revisited]/Revisited.md

 ## Conclusion

 In this project, we revisited the task of predicting supermarket sales and applied various machine learning models.
-We explored the coefficients of the Linear Regression model and the feature importances of the Random Forest Regressor to gain insights into the model's predictions.
-The best models are serialized for future use.
+We explored the coefficients of the Linear Regression model, the feature importances of the Random Forest Regressor, and the SHAP values to gain insights into the models' predictions.
+The best models and SHAP analysis are serialized for future use.

 For more details, please refer to the Jupyter Notebook "Project 1 - Revisited.ipynb" in this repository.